HariSekhon/Knowledge-Base/travel.md

 - [La Placinte](https://maps.app.goo.gl/6yVUsipRBWWSfpBp8) - affordable but good quality chain restaurant, there are several of them you don't have to go to this location

-- [Andy's](https://maps.app.goo.gl/Fewkr3FsDjW2rZfUA) - affordable chain, the central one is 24x7 and packed at midnight on a Saturday as one of the few late night places available.
+- [Andy's](https://maps.app.goo.gl/Fewkr3FsDjW2rZfUA) - affordable chain known for pizzas,
+  the central one is 24x7 and packed at midnight on a Saturday as one of the few late night places available.

 - [Sensei Cafe](https://maps.app.goo.gl/7vMPz3KZbppy3iudA) - good looking menu, little pricey by local standards, outside terrace, has wifi